zama-ai/concrete/docs/core-features/table_lookups.md

 assert np.array_equal(actual_output, expected_output)
 ```

-`LookupTable` mimics array indexing in Python, which means if the lookup variable is negative, the table is looked up from the back.
+The `LookupTable` behaves like Python's array indexing, where negative indices access elements from the end of the table.

 ## Multi TLU

-Multi TLU stands for instructions of the form `y = T[j][i]`, for some set of tables `T`, some table-index `j` and some index `i`.
-One can use the `fhe.LookupTable` to define the table values, and then use it on scalars or tensors.
+A multi TLU is used to apply different elements of the input to different tables (e.g., square the first column, cube the second column):

 ```python
 from concrete import fhe